roman-milk/roman-milk.github.io/a-slightly-different-marriage.md

  "There is another thing.
 You start seeing just one guy and he is going to press for more of your time.
 He isn't going to want to be limited to just one night a week."

  "He would have to accept it.
 He would know that I'm married and that I couldn't get out of the house all that often without making my husband suspicious, but there is something else.
 There are times I know you wish I would leave you alone.
 Don't bother denying it; I can always tell when that happens.
 When you are in one of those periods I could call my current boyfriend and tell him that I could sneak away if he was interested.
 It is just a thought baby."
-Report_Story #4